Lambda-Null/tome/2_Syntax/3_Expanding_Macros.md

 At a high level, the macro expansion process replaces instances of `<...#...>` with the macro that pattern represents.
 This will happen on a line by line basis, recursively expanding until no more are found.

+The link syntax provides a solution to a problem in other markdown-based Literate Programming tools.
+They either treat all macros as valid anywhere or make cross-reference between files impossible, limiting your ability to break more complex programs into multiple pages of exposition.
+Think of each page as a namespace, and the part of the link preceding the `#` as the full qualification necessary to get at the definitions in that namespace.

+## Recursive Solution

 The following information is necessary for this process to be successful:

 * The code that needs to be expanded, broken up into lines